Reno NV LGBTQ

 Obergefell v.
-Hodges, the landmark case that legalized same-sex marriage across the nation, was a long overdue victory for the LGBT community and their supporters.
-While that victory did make estate planning easier for many LGBT individuals, it did not resolve all of the complex legal issues that members of the LGBT community face.
+Hodges, the landmark case that legalized same-sex marriage across the nation, was a long overdue victory for the LGBTQ community and their supporters.
+While that victory did make estate planning easier for many LGBTQ individuals, it did not resolve all of the complex legal issues that members of the LGBTQ community face.
 The reality is that full legal equality remains lacking, and discrimination still exists, resulting in a heightened need for comprehensive estate planning by members of the LGBTQ community in Reno NV and beyond.

-Anderson, Dorn & Rader, Ltd. is committed to providing the help that you need with LGBT estate planning so you and your loved ones are always protected.
+Anderson, Dorn & Rader, Ltd. is committed to providing the help that you need with LGBTQ estate planning so you and your loved ones are always protected.
 Our legal team can assist you in identifying the unique issues that you face and can advise you on making effective use of legal tools to protect yourself and your family.

 Anderson, Dorn & Rader, Ltd

 Ongoing Concerns for the LGBTQ Community